 BNP Paribas

-She has 10+ years diverse sustainability experience.
-Preciously she was the Principle ESG expert and head of ESG Strategy in Ping An Insurance Group.
-Crystal has also worked in EY as ESG consultant, S&P Global as the Head of China ESG solution.
-She has participated in establishment of several ESG regulations in China and overseas.
+She has 10 years of diverse sustainability experience.
+She was the Principle ESG expert and Head of ESG Strategy at Ping An Insurance Group (2018-2022).
+Crystal was also previously ESG consultant at Ernst & Young and the Head of China ESG solutions at S&P Global.
+She has participated in the establishment of several ESG regulations in China and overseas.

-Crystal holds MBA in Finance from Cornell and Tsinghua University.
-She graduated from National University of Singapore, majoring in sustainable development.
+Crystal holds MBA in Finance from Cornell University and Tsinghua University, Msc in Building Performance and Sustainability from the National University of Singapore, and is an accredited professional with LEED and WELL.

 Fitri Hasibuan